School of Geography, Earth and Environmental Sciences

 BA (Hons) Geography with International Relations

 Discover the core principles of human geography while also exploring key international political and economic issues.
-In your geography modules you study the relationships between people, place and environment, while in International Relations the focus is on understanding the international political landscape.
-Gain knowledge and skills our supportive academic staff who are expert researchers in their field.
+In your geography modules, you study the relationships between people, place and environment, while in international relations the focus is on understanding the international political landscape.
+Gain knowledge and skills from our supportive academic staff who are expert researchers in their field.
 Study abroad, international field trips and placement opportunities are available.

 Our geography degrees make the most of geography’s strengths in tackling head on the biggest global challenges we face.
-Modules have been designed to address many of the United Nations’ Sustainable Development Goals – developed by the UN as the 'blueprint to achieve a better and more sustainable future for all' – all of our degrees are fully accredited by the Royal Geographical Society (with IBG).
+Modules have been designed to address many of the United Nations’ Sustainable Development Goals – developed by the UN as the 'blueprint to achieve a better and more sustainable future for all'.

 Careers with this subject